justinmitchelltech/justinmitchelltech/README.md

-# Justin Mitchell
-👋 Hi I'm a mechanical engineering who's developed a software skillset at the intersection of hardware engineering and data science.
+👋 I'm a mechanical engineering who's developed a software skillset at the intersection of hardware engineering and data science.

 ## Skills
 - Optimization methods